ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 ^^^^^^^^^^^^^^^^^

 There are four main Heading types used in the documentation.
-Number of symbols has to match the length of the title.
+Note that the number of symbols has to match the length of the title.

 .. code-block:: rst